BIG Heart Offerings:

 -Thich Nhat Hahn

-My name is Lysa and my practice centers embracing the fullness and vastness of our human experience and expression.
+Hi, my name is Lysa and my practice centers embracing the fullness and vastness of our human experience and expression.
 My ongoing exploration as a white bodied person is central to my own practice of transforming my own conditioning that I've inherited from my ancestors and patriarchal cultural norms.
-Through my own engaged mindfulness meditation practice I have found a resilience in my capacity to greet anxiety and suffering.
+Through my own engaged mindfulness meditation practice I have found a resilience in my capacity to greet discomfort and suffering as an oh so human expression.
 Life is both uncertain and impermanent and mindful somatic based practices can be an anchor to support both the joys and the sorrows of life.
-I am most interested in working with folks whom care about the harm of systemic oppression and are seeking to bring awareness and healing starting with their own hearts.
+I am most interested in working with folks whom care about the harm of systemic oppression and are seeking to bring awareness and healing starting with their own heart.

 I offer guidance to support relational and collective wellness to enliven connection with self, each other, and our world that is grounded in acceptance, compassion, appreciative joy, and equanimity.